bhouston/template-typescript-monorepo/README.md

 ### Typecheck & Production JavaScript

-1. Run `pnpm tsgo`, uses incremental builds to run fast on large projects
+1. Run `pnpm tsgo`, uses incremental composite builds to run fast on large projects

 ### Optimized Production Build

-1. Run `pnpm build` to build the source
+1. Run `pnpm build` to build the source (uses tsgo on all projects, then vite build on TanStack server)
 2. Run `pnpm start` to run the production server

 ### Command Line